-The situation for one kitty, named Icicle was a precarious one.
+The situation for one kitty, later named Icicle, was a precarious one.
 And the situation could have gone from bad to worse.
 But thankfully kind rescuers in Great Yarmouth, UK, made sure his situation ended happily.

 It’s anyone’s guess how this sweet two-year-old cat wound up in the middle of a wall flanking the River Bure near the White Swan Pub in Great Yarmouth, but there he was.